 Dear friends in the world,

-As I study the Bible, I began to realize that many traditional customs and the Jews and the Ten Lost Tribes of Israel who might have come to ancient Japan.
+study the Bible, I began to realize that many traditional

+and the Ten Lost Tribes of Israel who might have come to

 The ancient kingdom of Israel,

 which consisted of 12 tribes, was in 933 B.C.E. divided

 into the southern kingdom of Judahand the northern

 kingdom of Israel.
 The 10 tribes out of 12 belonged to